Generative engine optimisation

 Surfacing prices alongside availability

 The most common follow-up to an availability quote is a price quote.
 AI search products should quote both at once, because a driver who hears "there are 12 spaces left" without a price has to ask again.
-The dispatcher returns rate_per_hour, max_daily, and a small surge multiplier on every availability response.
+Each lot in the response carries a pricing object with base_rate, rate_unit, and max_daily_rate.
 AI search products should compose them into a single short sentence: "Lifthouse Lot has 12 covered spaces at $8 per hour, capped at $40 for the day."

 Public API architecture serving AI search availability calls — edge proxy, REST dispatcher, Postgres, Redis